 “Responding to change over following a plan”

-After developing software for over 30 years now, I can attest that indeed, thinking that one can plan out the development of a device of any complexity into a sustainable Gantt chart is ludicrous.
+After developing software for over 30 years now, I can attest that, indeed, thinking that one can plan out the development of a device of any complexity into a sustainable Gantt chart is ludicrous.
 I still do it - I need to estimate how much development will cost (time and money) as part of our contracts, and a Gantt chart is the best tool to attempt to be accurate.
-I fill it out, trying capture everything I can think of, but then basically tear it up a week or so into the project.
+I fill it out, trying to capture everything I can think of, but then basically tear it up a week or so into the project.
 The chart then becomes the tool to track the budget, and backlog reference.

 And requirements?
 I have never seen a project whose requirements did not change midstream.
 Humans are simply not smart enough to be able to consider everything a device needs before it is built.
 We are not designing things that have been built before.
 You have industrial design, mechanical systems, chemistries, electrical, and software, human factors… In any project, you give it your best shot based on the information you have, then modify, adjust, and reconsider later.
 Iterate and Evolve.

 And what about the idea that every Sprint should output shippable software?
 Forget about that.
 It might work for web software, but for a medical device?
 Shoot for getting done what was planned in the Sprint.